Northern Light User Agreement

 Thank you for being part of the Northern Light community.

-Northern Light complies with the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Privacy Shield Frameworks Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+Northern Light complies with the EU-U.S. Data Privacy Framework, UK Extension to the EU-U.S. Data Privacy Framework, and the Swiss-U.S. Privacy Shield Frameworks Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from Switzerland and the European Union to the United States.
 Northern Light has certified to the Department of Commerce that it adheres to the Data Privacy Framework Principles.
 In this policy document, these frameworks will be collectively referred to as “DPF”.

 Collection of Information